The simple formula

 What lengthens payback

 Payback is slower when: utility rates are low, your roof has shading, you finance with a high APR, the proposal includes inflated production estimates, or you assume aggressive utility escalation.
-And of course, the elimination of the federal credit lengthened payback by 2–4 years almost universally for cash/loan purchases.
+Cash and loan purchases also pay back more slowly than lease/PPA structures because they don't benefit from commercial ITC pass-through.
 See red flags for warning signs.

 Payback vs ROI